AlksAlena/routerSettings/README.md

 ### In conclusion

-If installation Node and NPM was successful then navigate to the project directory on the local machine and at the command prompt, run the following command `npm init`.
+If installation Node and NPM was successful then navigate to the project directory on the local machine and at the command prompt, run the following command `npm install`.
 This command will install all the required packages depends on the project, this process may take several minutes.
 After the installation is complete, go to next step.

 ## Development server